pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

    git clone https://github.com/pingidentity/pingidentity-devops-getting-started.git
    ```

-3. Go to the `${HOME}/projects/devops/pingidentity-devops-getting-started` directory and run our `setup` script to quickly and easily set up your local DevOps environment for our products.
+3. Go to the `${HOME}/projects/devops/pingidentity-devops-getting-started` directory and run our `setup` script.
+This script will ask some questions then create an environment on the host machine.

 For example, enter:

    ```bash
    cd pingidentity-devops-getting-started
    ./setup
    ```
+   > The setup script also offers to add command aliases to make running Docker and Kubernetes commands easier.

    The setup script stores your entries in the file `${HOME}/.pingidentity/devops`.
-You can also add to this file the license variable assignment `PING_IDENTITY_ACCEPT_EULA=YES`.

-   > The setup script also adds command aliases to make running Docker and Kubernetes commands easier.
+Many of the examples in `${HOME}/projects/devops/pingidentity-devops-getting-started` will either source the `devops` file as variables into the container, or expect the file to be sourced in the current shell.
+So:

 4. Refresh your OS shell to make the command aliases available.
 For example, enter: